D3nii/Web-Development---CodeCademy/React/Jammming/jammming/README.md

 ## Original Deployed Website

-The website is deployed as of June 12th, 2020 and can ye viewed at [Surge](http://spotify07.surge.sh/).
+The website is deployed as of June 12th, 2020 and can be viewed at [Surge](http://spotify07.surge.sh/).

 ## Available Scripts